informatik-mannheim/cmg-ss2025/services/consumer-gateway/entity/README.md

 # Consumer Gateway Service

-The consumer-gateway service is a service that forwards all client requests to the appropriate service.
-Endpoints like `/jobs` require a valid JWT in the `Authorization` header.
+The consumer-gateway service is a forwarding service that routes all client requests to the appropriate service.
+It does not store, evaluate or authenticate any data itself.

 > The implementation is in an early stage.
 Many things are still missing.
 Use with care.